 Will we go back to school?
 When can I see my friends again?
-Will we ever be able to go to the pool/park/beach safely again?
+Will we ever be able to go to the playground/have playdates/birthday parties again?
 Why do I have to stay six feet apart?
 When will I see Grandma and Grandpa?
-Can I hug them?
-Why can’t I hug them?
 Will we have to wear masks for years?
 When will this end?
 Oh, and, one more thing: WHEN will we go back to school?
 And what will it be like?

-If your life is anything like mine, you’re being inundated with questions about What The Hell is Happening and When Will Life Be Normal Again.
-And, like me, you might not be quite sure how to answer these questions.
+Safe to say, you’re being inundated with lots of questions like this.
+And you might not be quite sure how to answer (even for yourself).
 So how do we parent through this kind of fog?

 - If your child’s basic needs are being met, she’s actually fine.
 Really!
 Try to stop worrying about her falling behind in school or whether she’ll be permanently damaged from playing only with her annoying brother.
 In the midst of so much chaos, this can be worth remembering.
 Barbara Kaiser, an early childhood consultant, trainer, and co-author of Challenging Behavior in Young Children: Understanding, Preventing and Responding Effectively suggests thinking of Maslow’s hierarchy of needs.
 “If your child has a home, food, a bed to sleep in, and a loving parent or two, remember that they will be fine,” she explains.
 This is not to underplay the difficulty of parenting through these times.
 But children are resilient, and unless they are truly in danger — they or a parent is being forcibly taken away — they will bounce back.